Table of Contents

 return Response("<h1>Goodbye, logged out.</h1>")

-Sign up for a Free Forever Descope account to get started with adding auth functionalities to your middleware.
-If you have questions about our platform, book time with our auth experts.
+Want to add authentication to your app without reinventing the wheel?
+Sign up for a Free Forever Descope account to get started.
+If you have questions or want to learn more about authentication best practices, book time with our auth experts.